Security-Onion-Solutions/securityonion-docs/hunt.rst

 - Clicking the ``VirusTotal`` option will search VirusTotal for the selected value.

-If you'd like to add your own custom actions, you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/hunt.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json`` and then add new entries.
-Starting in Security Onion 2.3.60, this will be done in ``menu.actions.json``.
+If you'd like to add your own custom actions, you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/menu.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/menu.actions.json`` and then add new entries.
+(Previous to Security Onion 2.3.60, this would be done in ``hunt.actions.json``.)

 For example, suppose you want to add ``AbuseIPDB`` with URL ``https://www.abuseipdb.com/check/{value}``.
-First, copy ``/opt/so/saltstack/default/salt/soc/files/soc/hunt.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json``:
+First, copy ``/opt/so/saltstack/default/salt/soc/files/soc/menu.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/menu.actions.json``:

 ::

-  sudo cp -n /opt/so/saltstack/default/salt/soc/files/soc/hunt.actions.json /opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json
+  sudo cp -n /opt/so/saltstack/default/salt/soc/files/soc/menu.actions.json /opt/so/saltstack/local/salt/soc/files/soc/menu.actions.json

-Next, edit ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json`` using your favorite text editor and insert the following as the next to last line of the file:
+Next, edit ``/opt/so/saltstack/local/salt/soc/files/soc/menu.actions.json`` using your favorite text editor and insert the following as the next to last line of the file:

 ::